Post

 Standardizing on one Shell

 One of the coolest side effects was integrating powershell directly into Mise’s global tools.
-This guaranteed that the exact same Shell environment is available to me on both Windows and macOS.
+This guaranteed that the exact same shell environment is available to me on both Windows and macOS.

 Previously, pulling a database backup meant carefully syncing logic across a .sh script and a .ps1 copy.
 By trusting Mise to provide pwsh across the board, I killed the duplicated scripts entirely.
 Now I use one universal PowerShell script and execute it via a Mise task everywhere: